gamecreature/QtAwesome/README.md

 On Mac OS X, placing an qtAwesome icon in QMainWindow menu, doesn't work directly.
 See the following issue: [https://github.com/gamecreature/QtAwesome/issues/10]

-A workaround for this problem it to convert it to a Pixmap icon like this:
+A workaround for this problem is converting it to a Pixmap icon like this:

 ```c++
 QAction* menuAction = new QAction("test");